 Figure 1: Typical built-up structural sections

-Cold-worked steel parts used in walls, storage sheds, flour tanks, car bodies, railroad cars, highway goods, transmission towers, power posts, drainage facilities, weapons, different types of machinery etc. These types of the cold formed steel parts are usually produced by cold roll forming, press brake or bending methods.
+Cold-worked steel parts used in walls, storage sheds, flour tanks, car bodies, railroad cars, highway goods, transmission towers, power posts, drainage facilities, weapons, different types of machinery, etc. These types of cold-formed steel parts are usually produced by cold roll forming, press brake, or bending methods.
 However, in addition to these methods, some of the other commonly used cold working methods are mentioned below.

-Extrusion: Extrusion is the method which allows the manufacturing of long straight metal parts.
-The profiles that can be formed differ from rigid round forms, rectangular shapes to L shapes, T shapes, tubes and many other styles.
+Extrusion: Extrusion is the method that allows the manufacturing of long straight metal parts.
+The profiles that can be formed differ from rigid round forms, rectangular shapes to L shapes, T shapes, tubes, and many other styles.
 Extrusion is achieved by pressing steel through a device that is regarded as a die using either a mechanical or hydraulic press in a sealed cavity.
-There are ways of forward or reverse that can use open or closed dies.
+There are forward or reverse ways that can use open or closed dies.